incf-nidash/nidm-specs/doc/content/pages/home.md

 Slug: NIDM
 save_as: index.html

-The Neuroimaging Data Model (NIDM) is a collection of specification documents that define extensions the [W3C PROV](http://www.w3.org/TR/prov-primer/) standard for the domain of human brain mapping.
+The Neuroimaging Data Model (NIDM) is a collection of specification documents that define extensions of the [W3C PROV](http://www.w3.org/TR/prov-primer/) standard for the domain of human brain mapping.
 NIDM uses provenance information as means to link components from different stages of the scientific research process from dataset descriptors and computational workflow, to derived data and publication.
 </br>
 </br>
 </br>